Rosalina121/launchpad-display/README.md

 - Add photos to this ReadMe
 - Audio bars visualizer (was done with C# [here](https://github.com/P3Hi/launchpad-audio-visualizer-for-launchpad-mini), will try something similar)
 - A better font than Lawrence Sans
-- Non-fixed widht font support (it's hardcoded 8 width)
+- Non-fixed width font support (it's hardcoded 8 width)
 - More clock fonts?
 Then the API would change from `GET` to `POST` and something like `{font: <string>}`
+- API for Draw mode.
+Perhaps to send over an image?

 ## Notes
 This project is kinda a resulf of "well, I'm not using it much often,w hat else could I do with it?" and then I remembered [Madeon Adventure Machine](https://adventuremachine.4thfloorcreative.co.uk/adventuremachine/) and went "oh, I can use JS".